sama-shah/sound-soup/README.md

-# 🎹 Sound Soup
+# welcome to sound soup :p
 https://sama-shah.github.io/sound-soup/

-**A web-based music synthesizer to experimentally remix the music you love.**

-Built for experimental musicians who play by ear and want to make music that *feels* good.
+this web app acts just like it sounds. a mixture of sounds thrown together to make you feel warm inside. each time you come across a new vegatable in your soup that tastes good is the same feeling each layer you add to your track feels as you remix your favorite songs. call me a poet or whatever.

+**Sound Soup is a web-based music synthesizer to dress up a song into another genre. i use this app as a way to create tracks that layers over the song i am listening to to turn it into a whimsical/house/trap remix.**

+Inspired by the way i use dj.app and onlineomnichord.com, i designed sound soup for experimental musicians who have an ear for music but dont care to pull up & relearn music theory just to execute a vision. more people need to make music that *feels* good - something between new and nostalgic.

 ---

-## 🎵 The Story
+## 🎵 why did i make this?

-I've played piano my whole life — not competitively, but experimentally.
-I'd listen to songs I loved and recreate them by ear, building my own versions piece by piece.
-My taste spans pop, whimsical vibes, house/trap, and dark R&B. What I chase is that **dopamine rush** you get from a remix that plays with layers and emotions — switching between hype, mellow, jazzy, or bossa nova moods.
+i've played piano my whole life. not competitively, but experimentally. i'd listen to songs I loved and recreate them by ear, boften turning mellow songs upbeat or upbeat songs mellow. my taste in music spans pop, whimsical vibes, house/trap, and dark R&B. What I chase is the **dopamine rush** i get when i hear a small artist on tik tok make a remix of a song that only 60 ppl on the internet has seen yet it just changed my life. like what do you mean you just casually made a bollywood pop song sound bossa nova?? and flawlessly too.

-Despite what people might expect, I never learned much formal music theory.
-I built my ear through experimentation.
-That's exactly why I created Sound Soup: **to let anyone make beats and layer sounds that sound good without needing to know scales, intervals, or chord progressions.**
+i never learned much formal music theory.
+I built my ear through experimentation, and i intent for sound soup to be the gateway for people who love music to create music without the whole skill barrier of buying and using fancy equipment.

-Sound Soup is inspired by the digital omnichord — that magical instrument with built-in chord buttons and a strumplate.
-But I wanted more: more sounds, more genres, more creative freedom.
-So I built this.

 ---

-## ✨ What Makes Sound Soup Special

-### 🎹 Built-In Chords
+## what i love about sound soup <3

+### multiple sounds
+i've added sounds that i believe make it so easy to make anything have a little house, trap, or whimsicalness to it. here's the 3 main ways.

+### 1. built-in chords
 No need to know what notes make up a G7 or C minor.
-Just press a button and the chord is ready.
-The Chord Matrix gives you:
-- **9 chord roots** (C, D, E, F, G, A, B, C#, D#)
-- **3 chord types** (Major, Minor, 7th)

-That's 27 chords at your fingertips.

-### 🎸 Strumplate
-Inspired by the omnichord, the strumplate is pre-configured to perfectly layer on top of whatever chord you've selected.
-Just swipe across the keys and it sounds right — no wrong notes.

-### 🎧 Five Sound Modes
+Just press a button and the chord plays for you. the strumplate is programmed to match the chord you're playing n the matrix so that it can be strummed on top of the chord, and there's no way it could sound bad. this is the omnichord fucntionality of the board, except it can be harp, house, or trap as well.

+### 2. sound modes across the board
 Switch between different vibes:
 - **Omnichord** – The classic warm, harp-like sound
 - **Harp** – Bright and ethereal